 Design and Preservation Manager Debbie Tackett advised the Board it did not have the authority to require a business take a certain name, however, it could require “the retention or recreation of important historic signage as architectural elements.”
 In approving the requests for the outdoor bar counter and awnings, the Board added the requirement to keep the buildings’ signs.
 Coming back to the Board in July is a request to exceed the allowable hours of operation for the outdoor bar.

 In the meantime, the Celino was making news of a different kind.
-Designed by Miami-based Borges + Associates Architects, it is on the just released list of “The 12 Best-Designed Hotels Opening This Year” by Architectural Digest:
+Designed by S4Architecture in collaboration with Borges + Associates Architects, it is on the just released list of “The 12 Best-Designed Hotels Opening This Year” by Architectural Digest:

 One of the largest developments on Ocean Drive is the Celino, a $40 million project fusing three historic Art Deco buildings and one new build[ing] opening in the fall (part of this constellation is the 80-year-old Park Central Hotel).
 With 132 rooms, 12 balcony suites, and 14 one-bedroom suites, the property pays homage to the glitzy vibe of Ocean Drive in the 1940s.
 From $350/night; thecelinohotel.com